 We believe that our cash, cash equivalents and marketable securities will be sufficient to fund our operations and capital expenditure requirements as currently planned for at least the next 12 months.
-This estimate does not reflect any additional expenditures resulting from the in-licensing or acquisition of additional product candidates or technologies or associated development that we may pursue as part of our revised business plan.
+This estimate does not reflect any additional expenditures resulting from the in-licensing or acquisition of additional product candidates or technologies or associated development that we may pursue following any such transactions.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Our capital requirements will depend on several factors, including the success of our pursuit, by acquisition, in-licensing or otherwise, and subsequent development of additional product candidates or technologies, and the success of our ongoing development programs.
-We believe that it is likely that we will need additional funding in the event that we acquire or in-license one or more additional product candidates and undertake development.
+We believe that we may need additional funding in the event that we acquire or in-license one or more additional product candidates and undertake development.
 In addition, our expenses may exceed our expectations if we experience delays in enrollment or with the availability of drug supply for our clinical trials, if we experience any unforeseen issues in our ongoing clinical trials or if we further expand the scope of our clinical trials and programs.
-Our costs may also exceed our expectations for other reasons, for example, if we experience issues with manufacturing, process development, or if we are required by the U.S. Food and Drug Administration, or FDA, the European Medicines Agency, or EMA, or regulatory authorities in other jurisdictions to perform clinical or nonclinical trials or other studies in addition to those we currently expect to conduct.
-As a result, we may need or may seek to obtain additional funding in connection with our continuing operations prior than expected.
+Our costs may also exceed our expectations for other reasons, for example, if we experience issues with manufacturing, process development, or if we are required by the FDA, the EMA, or regulatory authorities in other jurisdictions to perform clinical trials or other studies in addition to those we currently expect to conduct.
+As a result, we may need or may seek to obtain additional funding in connection with our continuing operations sooner than expected.

-Our plan for the future development of Fovista and Zimura, if any, is highly uncertain.
+The future development of Zimura and Fovista is highly uncertain.
 If the results from the OPH1004 trial are favorable and we determine to pursue further development of Fovista for use in combination with anti-VEGF drugs for the treatment of wet AMD, we will likely need to conduct one or more further pivotal, clinical trials for Fovista to support potential marketing approval, which will be time-consuming and expensive.
-Furthermore, to the extent we continue our Zimura development programs, we expect the clinical development for Zimura would continue for at least the next several years.
-At this time, we cannot reasonably estimate the remaining costs necessary to complete the clinical development of either Fovista or Zimura, complete process development and manufacturing scale-up and validation activities associated with Zimura and potentially seek marketing approval for Fovista and Zimura, or the nature, timing or costs of the efforts necessary to complete the development of any other product candidate we may develop.
+Furthermore, we expect the clinical development for Zimura will continue for at least the next several years.
+At this time, we cannot reasonably estimate the remaining costs necessary to complete the clinical development of either Zimura or Fovista, complete process development and manufacturing scale-up and validation activities associated with Zimura and potentially seek marketing approval for Zimura and Fovista, or the nature, timing or costs of the efforts necessary to complete the development of any other product candidate we may develop.